-What do we mean if we say that the novel we have on our bedside table, a short story we recently read or even a children’s tale that we still remember is a “powerful” text?
+What do we mean if we say that the novel we have on our bedside table, a short story we have recently read, or even a children’s tale that we still remember, is a “powerful” text?

-At the “Powerful Literary Fiction Texts” conference– first of an annual series organized by Mariane Utudji (Université Sorbonne Nouvelle), R. L. Victoria Pöhls (Max-Planck-Institute for Empirical Aesthetics), and Craig Jordan-Baker (Brighton University) – 25 researchers from different fields shared their answer to this and related questions at the University of Brighton.
+At the “Powerful Literary Fiction Texts” conference – first of an annual series organized by Mariane Utudji (Université Sorbonne Nouvelle), R. L. Victoria Pöhls (Max-Planck-Institute for Empirical Aesthetics), and Craig Jordan-Baker (Brighton University) – 25 researchers from different fields shared their answers to this and related questions at the University of Brighton.

 The event sought to promote the exploration of powerful literary fiction through an approach that combines reading aloud, close reading and a study of the text’s potential effects on readers.
-Attendees brought short passages of their choice to read aloud to the audience – the incipit of a novels, part of a short story, engaging dialogue from science fiction, an excerpt from a drama – before explaining why and how this text achieves a powerful impression on the reader.
+Attendees brought short passages of their choice to read aloud to the audience – the incipit of a novel, part of a short story, engaging dialogue from science fiction, an excerpt from a drama – before explaining why and how these texts are likely to achieve a powerful impression on readers.

-Fiction, thus the hypothesis, can change the way we feel, but also the way we look at the world around us.
-Often, both the way we emotionally react to a text and the insights gained are deeply connected: Only because we experienced sympathy towards a character, we started to look at the world from his or her shoes; only because the mastery of style had such an immediate impact on us, we remember the experience and continue to think about issues raised in the work of Fiction long after we have closed the book.
+Fiction seemingly can change the way we feel, but also the way we look at the world around us.
+Often, both the way we emotionally react to a text and the insights gained from it are deeply connected: only because we experienced sympathy towards a character, we started to look at the world from his or her shoes; only because the mastery of style has had a great impact on us, we remember the experience and continue thinking about issues raised in the work of fiction long after we have closed the book.